 Students interested in using science to address environmental issues, as well as those pursuing careers in research, education, resource management, and applied environmental science will find the program to be rewarding and challenging.
 The program is designed to appeal to students interested in both ecosystem research and the communication of ecosystem science to broad audiences.

-The program runs from May 29 through August 7, 2013 and all students are expected to be in attendance on the start date.
+The program runs from June 1 through August 10, 2016a and all students are expected to be in attendance on the start date.
 Students receive a $5000 stipend for the 10-week program, as well as free housing.
-Food costs are paid by the participants and run approximately $42/week.
+Food costs are paid by the participants and run approximately $40/week.
 Students live at Hubbard Brook Research Foundation’s Pleasant View Farm adjacent to the Hubbard Brook Experimental Forest.
 The farmhouse at Pleasant View is set up for co-ed living with students and researchers.
 Meals are prepared for the REU group by the REU participants.
 All students in the REU program are expected to share and cooperate with cleaning, cooking, and related chores.

 Approximately one month before the program begins students are mailed pre-program readings from their research mentors, as well as a few examples of successful science communication reports, such as HBRF’s ScienceLinks™ program.

 The Hubbard Brook REU is highly competitive.
-For the summer of 2013, we are accepting eight students for the program.
-Applications are due on February 8, 2013.
+For the summer of 2015, we are accepting nine students for the program.
+Applications are due on February 6, 2015.
+(Applications are closed)

 Undergraduate student participants supported with NSF funds must be citizens or permanent residents of the United States or its possessions.
 High school graduates who have not yet enrolled, and students who have already received their bachelor’s degrees, are not eligible.